jretac/HotWaterTankController/README.md

 **solar** module contains 2 classes: `FusionSolarClientExtended` and `PowerDevice`.

 ### FusionSolarClientExtended
-`FusionSolarClientExtended` is a subclass of the `FusionSolarClient` from the *fusion-solar-py* module.
+`FusionSolarClientExtended` is a subclass of the `FusionSolarClient` from the *fusion-solar-py* package.
 This subclass overrides the `get_plant_stats` method but still keeps compatibility with the original method.
 The two differences with the original mehtod are: